 Quinta do Noval invented the Late Bottled Vintage Port style in 1954.
-By tweaking the grape varietals and fermenting and then letting the Port age a bit longer in the cask than normal, they discovered that it needed lest time to rest in the bottle.
-The results was a Wine that had the complexity and character of an old vintage Port and the ripe-fruit juiciness of a younger wine.
+By tweaking the grape varietals and fermenting and then letting the Port age a bit longer in the cask than normal, they discovered that it needed less time to rest in the bottle.
+The result was a Wine that had the complexity and character of an old vintage Port and the ripe-fruit juiciness of a younger Wine.
 It was the perfect balance.

 Even though this technique has been copied many times, Quinta do Noval Late Bottled Vintage Port is still the LBV gold standard and is one of the highest rated: 90 points from Wine Enthusiast, 93 points from Wine Spectator, and another 93 points from the Robert parker Wine Journal.
-It is unanimous … stock up know and thank us later.
+It is unanimous… stock up now and thank us later.

 Fine Ruby Ports get flavor and character from both barrel and bottle aging, so most sit in casks for two years and then rest in the bottle for many more years, becoming "vintage" Ports.
 Late Bottled Vintage (LBV) Ports age four to six years in oak, so they can be drunk almost immediately or left to age even more in the bottle.